 Jane Whitmore’s Catered Horse riding Clover-Leaf trail – first camp up the Hakatarmea and second Camp near Twizel.

 Tony Cumberbeach’s self catering Heavy Wagons and Horse riders trail – starting near Burk’s Pass.

 Entries open for members October 1.
 Non members from November 1.
 Book your time off work and clear all other commitments now!

-If you cant make it onto a trail you should still get to Hawea for the grand parade and days entertainments – always great fun and well worth while!
+If you cant make it onto a trail you should still get to Twizel for the grand parade and days entertainments – always great fun and well worth while!

 What use is the Cavalcade you may ask?
 Well, quite apart from the ENORMOUS social, cultural, and spiritual benefits it brings to the participants… the Cavalcade injects significant funding annually into small rural communities and in particular small rural clubs and groups!
 See the 2019 economic impact report of the Cavalcade into Hawea here.